buzzamus/DrinkLocally/README.md

 # DrinkLocally

-Just messing around with the openbrewerydb API.
+Just messing around with the openbrewerydb API and SwiftData.
 This will get more complete eventually...I swear!